TABLE OF CONTENTS

 Financial Risk Factors That Underwriters Consider

 The financial risk review has a few crossover instances, but is often the main reason why an underwriter will deny a bail bonds merchant account application.
-If your business is new, you have a shaky track record, personal credit scores are low, or any number of other factors, you will have a much harder time getting an approval.
-And even with an approval, stipulations may be put in place to ensure that you stay on track.
+If your business is new, you have a shaky track record, personal credit scores are low, or any number of other factors, you will have a much harder time getting approval.
+And even with approval, stipulations may be put in place to ensure that you stay on track.

-The business’ chargeback ratio is a very common reason for halting an application in which the company is already in existance.
+The business’ chargeback ratio is a very common reason for halting an application in which the company is already in existence.
 If the rate goes above their bank’s range, which is commonly 2%, the application is denied.
 There is flexibility as long as they see that you are taking action to proactively prevent chargebacks on your merchant account.